-The objectives of internship and cooperative education programs are to:
+The objectives of cooperative education programs are to:

 - Provide educational and work experiences which are directly related to curricula and the student's career goals.

 - Develop student understanding of employment demands, responsibilities, and opportunities.

 - Provide career experience with an opportunity for continuing formal education.

 - Provide an opportunity for the student to apply principles and techniques learned on campus in real life problem-solving situations and to gain a better understanding of the decision-making and implementation process.

 Cooperative education refers to an evaluated career education program that provides an opportunity for students to alternate periods of academic study with multiple periods of off-campus full-time employment.
 The program is designed to give students off-campus experiences that are closely integrated with and which enrich their total education and their academic and/or career goals.
 The student receives remuneration and university credit.
 (Example: Student spends two alternating periods with a business, government, educational, etc., organization.)